 Let’s start with the first thing every owner wants: a potty trained pup!
 Potty training a dog takes a lot of patience, consistency, and positive reinforcement.
 Here are some of the basics that will help your dog to learn this skill:

-- Supervision – When you’re just starting to house train your puppy, you should limit their access to most parts of the house.
+Supervision – When you’re just starting to house train your puppy, you should limit their access to most parts of the house.
 This could be getting doggie gates, closing off doors, or crate training.
 We’ve checked out some top-notch gates in our article The Best Dog Gates.
-Crates can also be very beneficial for dogs because it helps your furry friend feel as if they have their own space.
+Plus, crates can be very beneficial for dogs because it helps your furry friend feel as if they have their own space.

-- Don’t Punish Your Dog – A young puppy is still learning and accidents will happen.
-Even when times get tough, you should remember that dogs don’t understand punishment the same way people do.
+Don’t Punish Your Dog – A young puppy is still learning and accidents will happen.
+Even when times get tough, you should keep in mind that dogs don’t understand punishment the same way people do.
 It can be frustrating, but just remember it will get better with patience and consistency!

 If you need further assistance, show your dog a treat to encourage them to go to you.
 Once they go toward you, say “yes!” and reward them with a treat.
 Over time, you will be able to increase the distance between you and your dog.